-Bonefish exist in extraordinary numbers, several different types of trevally, milkfish, triggerfish, bumphead parrotfish, permit and dozens of other reef and flats species.
+Bonefish exist in extraordinary numbers, several different types of trevally, milkfish, triggerfish, bumphead parrotfish, permit, and dozens of other reef and flats species.
 But the crown jewel here is the access to Giant Trevally.
-With the incredible Giant Trevally action that is found throughout the islands, we can confidently say that there is nothing else that compares in the entire world of fly fishing than spotting, stalking, casting to, and eventually hooking and landing one of these apex predators.
+With the incredible Giant Trevally action found throughout the islands, we can confidently say that nothing else compares in the entire world of fly fishing to spotting, stalking, casting, and eventually hooking and landing one of these apex predators.

 The Seychelles is by no means a quick and easy place to access.
 If a quick trip is more your style, consider our destinations in Belize, Mexico, the Bahamas, or Cuba.
 But if you desire a trip beyond near horizons and to a special part of the saltwater flats angling world, these Indian Ocean islands should be on your list.

 What you find in the Seychelles are incredibly pristine ecosystems that are basically untouched by any sort of development, traffic, or angling pressure.
 When fly fishing in the Seychelles, you may feel as if you are the first person to set foot on a particular flat, and in this part of the world, that may very well be the case!